satas20/CryptoPriceTrackerApp/Readme.md

 Start-Service Docker
 ```

-If your IDE doesn't support DockerCompose, run the following command:
+If your docker container is not started, start manualy it with the following command:
 ```bash
 docker-compose up
 ```